AlejandroGB13/CFD_AI/README.md

 Regarding the software stack, he predictive model has been developed on CTE-Power with Python 3.7.4, CUDA 10.2.89, Keras 2.4, Tensorflow 2.3, Horovod 0.20.3, and OpenMPI 4.0.1.

+Images with results are yet to be uploaded